*Applications will be reviewed on a rolling-basis, and this opportunity will remain open until filled.

 Level of Participation: The appointment is full-time.

 Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.
-At this time, annual stipend for doctoral degree ~$89,000/year.
-A $2,500 travel allowance will also be provided for travel to scientific meetings or conferences.
+The annual stipend will be $52,000 and a travel allowance of $1,200 will also be provided to present results from this research at meetings.